Actively Recruiting

 - Moderate or severe cognitive impairment

-- Unstable or severe untreated mental health condition, including active suicidal ideation
+- Unstable or severe untreated mental health conditions including active suicidal thoughts

 - Unstable or end-stage medical disease including active cancer

-- Back surgery planned within the next 6 months
+- Planned back surgery within the next 6 months

-- Inability to communicate by telephone or video, including inability due to housing instability
+- Inability to communicate by telephone or video, including due to housing instability

-- Current pain-related litigation outside the VA (service connection-related applications are not excluded)
+- Current pain-related litigation outside the VA (service connection-related applications allowed)

-- Having engaged in CBT or PRT for chronic pain in the past 6 months
+- Engaged in CBT or PRT for chronic pain within the past 6 months

-- Participants may be excluded based on the discretion of PIs Ashar and Frank
+- Exclusion based on discretion of the principal investigators Ashar and Frank

 AI-Screening